What is bentonite clay?

 Bentonite consists mainly of smectite minerals (swelling or expandable clay), commonly formed by the decomposition of volcanic ash or sometimes from other igneous or sedimentary rocks.

-There are many applications for bentonite worldwide, including skincare, food production, clarifying wine, paper, kitty litter, etc. However, for this article, we will focus on industrial applications.
+Bentonite has many applications worldwide, including skincare, food production, clarifying wine, paper, and kitty litter.
+However, for this article, we will focus on industrial applications.

-Selecting the right option of bentonite to use to suit your industrial application is not as simple as choosing the “best” bentonite.
-Working with an expert who has access to a range of suitable options will help you find the right product to suit the properties you need to achieve.
+Selecting the right bentonite option for your industrial application is not as simple as choosing the “best” bentonite.
+Working with an expert who has access to a range of suitable options will help you find the right product to achieve the properties you need.

-I will cover some of the critical properties of bentonite and review how this compares between different options.
-Next, I will discuss the cost implications between options and look at the risk/benefit opportunities when working with bentonite.
+I will cover some of Bentonite's critical properties and review how this compares to different options.
+Next, I will discuss the cost implications between options and examine the risk/benefit opportunities when working with bentonite.

 The critical properties we look at when considering the best option include;

-Viscosity; the ability to create viscosity in water to assist cuttings to be transported under flow conditions
+Viscosity: the ability to create viscosity in water to assist cuttings in being transported under flow conditions

 The bentonite's quality (which depends on the degree of surface contamination of the bentonite) dictates how well the bentonite will deliver these critical functions.